open-telemetry/opentelemetry-specification/specification/trace/api.md

-Note: Apart from the library name and version provided to the `TracerProvider` to get them, `Tracer`s are not usually expected to not have mutable state of their own (but they may contain a reference to shared mutable configuration that is expected to be owned by the `TracerProvider`).
+Note: Apart from the library name and version provided to the `TracerProvider` to get them, `Tracer`s will usually be stateless.
+They may contain a reference to shared mutable configuration that is expected to be owned by the `TracerProvider`, however.

 ### Tracer operations